The Economics of Social Data: Optimal Data Intermediation

 \subsection{Data Anonymization}

 We now explore the intermediary's decision to anonymize the individual consumers' demand data.
 We focus on two maximally different policies along this dimension.
-At one extreme, the intermediary can collect and transmit identifying information about individual consumers, thereby enabling the producer to charge personalized prices, as in the previous section.
-At the other extreme, the intermediary can collect anonymized data only.
+At one extreme, the intermediary can collect and transmit \emph{complete (identity-revealing) }data about individual consumers $\left( X=S\right) $, thereby enabling the producer to charge personalized prices.
+At the other extreme, the intermediary can collect \emph{anonymized} data $ \left( X=A\right) $.

 Under anonymized information intermediation, the producer charges the same price to all consumers who participate in the intermediary's data policy.
 In other words, from the point of view of the producer, anonymized data is equivalent to aggregate demand data.
-These data still allow the producer to perform third-degree price discrimination across realizations of the total market demand but limit his ability to extract surplus from individual consumers. \footnote{ More formally, under the anonymized data policy $A$, the producer has access to the vector $\delta \left( s\right) $, i.e., to a uniformly random permutation of the consumers' signals.
-Because the producer faces a prediction problem for each $w_{i}$ with a quadratic loss, he chooses to charge a uniform price that is optimal on average.}
+These data still allow the producer to perform third-degree price discrimination across realizations of the total market demand but limit his ability to extract surplus from individual consumers.\footnote{ More formally, under the anonymized data policy $A$, the producer has access to the vector $\delta \left( s\right) $, i.e., to a uniformly random permutation of the consumers' signals.
+Because the producer faces a prediction problem for each $w_{i}$ with a convex loss, he chooses to charge a uniform price that is optimal for the sample average of the consumers' signals.}

 Certainly, for the producer, the value of market demand data is lower than the value of individual demand data.
 However, the cost of acquiring such fine-grained data from consumers is also correspondingly higher.
-Anonymizing the consumers' information profitably reduces the intermediary's data acquisition costs.
+We now show that anonymizing the consumers' information profitably reduces the intermediary's data acquisition costs.